neemoh/sigma7/README.md

 This ros node interfaces with a Force Dimension Sigma master device.

 ## Topics
-The following topics are published to:
+The following topics under the name space /sigma/sigma<device_number>/ are published to:
 * /pose  type:PoseStamped - Cartesian pose of the end effector.
 * /buttons type:Joy - Contains the states of two buttons of sigma.
 First is the gripper button emulation, and second is the foot pedal.